Atlantic theater aircraft carrier operations during World War II: Allied dominance in the Atlantic (1944)

 Allied anti-submarine and anti-blockade runner operations continued in the Atlantic through 1944 but never faced the level of threat as before May 1943.
 Admiral Dönitz moved his U-boats around looking for soft spots in Allied convoy defenses but, for the most part, lost a disproportionate number of submarines as a result.
 In January, he moved most of his North Atlantic boats to the vicinity of the Irish Sea.
 British intelligence detected the move and countered by relocating bombers to bases in Northern Ireland.
 The Royal Navy's 2nd Escort Group, including escort carriers HMS Nairana and HMS Activity, joined the effort and sank four U-boats.
 Aircraft from HMS Fencer sank another.
 When Dönitz moved his boats further west to threaten two convoys, three British escort groups were sent and sank two more U-boats.
 No merchant ships were lost from the 12 convoys that passed through the Western Approaches during this period, but a total of 11 U-boats were sunk.

 In February, Dönitz tried to establish a fueling station off the Azores.
 American escort carrier hunter-killer groups sank five attack U-boats and then sank the "milk cow" submarine that was to do the refueling.
 Dönitz then switched his main focus to attacking mid-ocean convoys, but Canadian and British escorts sank three more U-boats.
-Dönitz ordered surviving submarines further north, but 3 more were sunk, one by aircraft from CVE HMS Vindex.
+Dönitz ordered surviving submarines further north, but 3 more were sunk, one by aircraft from HMS Vindex.
 During the first three months of 1944, only three merchant ships were sunk of the 3,360 that crossed the Atlantic in 105 convoys at a cost to Dönitz of 29 U-boats.
 He temporarily cancelled all U-boat operations against convoys in the Atlantic.

 By early 1944, there were finally enough escort carriers available to include them with Arctic convoys.
 HMS Chaser sailed with convoy RA 57 from the Kola Inlet in March.
 Escort carriers HMS Activity and HMS Tracker sailed with the next convoy, JW 58 to Kola Inlet.
 This convoy contained 49 merchant ships and was the largest ever for this route.
 The carriers' Swordfish anti-submarine aircraft cooperated with surface escorts to sink four U-boats.
 Carrier-launched fighters drove off shadowing enemy aircraft.
 Only one merchantmen in these two convoys was lost to enemy action.

 Dönitz ordered 58 U-boats to interfere with the Allied landings on Normandy in June 1944.
 They sank only four small ships at a cost of thirteen U-boats sunk by warships or land-based bombers.
 After the Germans retreated from France, the U-boat fleet had to operate from Norway, far from the convoy hunting grounds in the Atlantic.